What Is Penetration Testing? Process, Types, and Modern Approaches (2026 Guide)

 Does penetration testing replace vulnerability scanning or bug bounty programs?

 No. Vulnerability scanning provides ongoing hygiene and coverage; penetration testing validates real attack paths in depth; bug bounty adds creative, crowd-sourced testing.
 Mature programs use all three, with clear scopes and expectations for each.
+And while there is some overlap, each of these approaches is a distinct activity, with its specific purposes and coverage area.

 -